arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment2.md

 --

 > **Speaking point:** What I'm going to do now is scale that app even further.
-The first way we're going to do that is by integrating another service called Windows Azure Media Services.
+The first way we're going to do that is by integrating another service called Microsoft Azure Media Services.
 And what Media Services allows you to do is very easily ingest, encode or transcode video, and then set up a streaming end point that you can use in order to stream your video to the cloud.
 Now, instead of storing it directly to storage, we're going to fire it off to Media Services, which will then encode it for us automatically, and then we're going to stand up a media streaming endpoint, which is going to allow our clients to be able to go ahead and stream it from a scalable back end.
-And the beauty about Windows Azure Media Services is that it exposes a REST API that makes it really easy for you as developers to integrate within your applications, and it takes care of all the infrastructure necessary for us.
+And the beauty about Microsoft Azure Media Services is that it exposes a REST API that makes it really easy for you as developers to integrate within your applications, and it takes care of all the infrastructure necessary for us.
 So we don't have to spin up VMs, we don't have to manage our own encoders or streaming servers.
-Instead, Windows Azure Media Services does all that for us.
+Instead, Microsoft Azure Media Services does all that for us.

-1. Start in the Windows Azure Management Portal, in the **All Items** node.
+1. Start in the Microsoft Azure Management Portal, in the **All Items** node.

 	> **Speaking Point:**
 	> So let's go ahead and look at some code and see how we do it.
-So you can see here this is the Windows Azure portal.
+So you can see here this is the Microsoft Azure portal.
 Earlier, you saw how we could create a website.

 	![](Images/portal-all-items.png?raw=true)